Adebayo back in Heat lineup for Game 4; Dragic still out

-Adebayo rejoined the lineup for Game 4 of the NBA Finals against the Los Angeles Lakers on Tuesday night, the Heat making that determination more than hour before game time.
+Adebayo was active for Game 4 of the NBA Finals against the Los Angeles Lakers on Tuesday night, the Heat making that determination more than hour before game time.
 Dragic was ruled out around the same time after he tried to test his torn left plantar fascia in a warmup session.

-Adebayo had 15 points and seven rebounds over 33 minutes in his first action since Game 1, but the Heat lost 102-96 to fall into a 3-1 hole.

-”Physically still not a hundred percent, but I was moving well and getting back to a hundred percent,” Adebayo said.
+“Bam is the heart and soul of this team,” Heat coach Erik Spoelstra said before the game.

 The biggest hurdle for Adebayo to clear in his recovery from a neck strain was certain strength tests that the Heat would put him through with hopes of ensuring that he would have an opportunity to get through the rigors of a game.
 Those tests, a person with knowledge of the matter told The Associated Press, proved impossible for Adebayo before Game 2 and were not able to be completed to the team’s satisfaction before Game 3.